 - Material weaknesses identified?
-No - Significant deficiencies identified?
-Yes
+Yes - Significant deficiencies identified?
+None reported

-Type of auditor's report issued on compliance for major federal programs: Unmodified
+Type of auditor's report issued on compliance for major federal programs: Unmodified, except for COVID-19 - Coronavirus Relief Fund, which is qualified.

 Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
 Yes